Os renovadores: The surrealists

 Some of the Renovators were influenced by surrealism, like vivarian painter Maruxa Mallo, who had strong ties with surrealists such as Bretón, Lorca and Buñuel.
 She was far from his homeland, but the Galician sea was included as a theme in her work.
 During the fascist uprising, Mallo was in Vigo and managed to escape to Portugal.
 With the help of Gabriela Mistral, Chilean ambassador in Lisbon, could travel to Americas, where she was in touch with Seoane.
 Other artists marked by the war were Francisco Miguel, killed in 1936; he worked with Siqueiros and illustrated works by Borges and Mistral.
 The painter Urbano Lugrís, son of Lugrís Freire, an intellectual contrary to Franco, was forced to take the side of fascism, like other artists.
 He also worked on set designs and architecture, such as the Surrealist chapel of Magi, in Bueu.

 Scenography and Theater

-In the 1920s, members of Irmandades were involved in theater and founded Escola Dramática Galega, with notable playwrights such asCotarelo Valledor and Vicente Risco.
+In the 1920s, members of Irmandades were involved in theater and founded Escola Dramática Galega, with notable playwrights such as Cotarelo Valledor and Vicente Risco.
 Noriega Varela and Cabanillas bridged the gap between 19th century and the avant-gardes.
 Cabanillas assimilates the poetry of Curros, Rosalía de Castro and Pondal, also taking modernist elements.
 Rafael Dieste was the most prominent author in the Generation of 25, and the scenography was diverse, with surrealist and symbolist elements.
 Lorca founded La Barraca in the early 1930s where Lugrís and Ernesto G. da Cal participated in the scenography.
 Lorca wrote Six poems in Galician in 1935 as a result of his friendship with Galician artists.